-God is looking for women who are willing to fight to restore the biblical foundations in our country.
+God is looking for believers who are willing to fight to restore the biblical foundations in our country.
 Are you ready to answer the call?

 When I was a child, one of my favorite parts of the school day was when my teacher would open her big black Bible and read us a Scripture verse.
 After that, we would all fold our hands and bow our heads as she led us in a short prayer.
 We would pray for our country, teachers, school and generally, anything else that needed prayer.
 Nobody complained.
 It was as natural as breathing or standing up to salute the flag.